nginxinc/nginx-basics-workshops/docs/labs/caching/cache_proxy.md

    $> curl -I -X PURGE "http://www.example.com/*"
    ```

-7. Lets confirm wildcard cache purge has evicted all out cached images.The next request for these images should serve the
+7. Lets confirm wildcard cache purge has evicted all out cached images.
+The next
-   image from the Origin Servers, as it is not available in the NGINX cache yet.
+   request for these images should serve the image from the Origin Servers, as
+   it is not available in the NGINX cache yet.

    ```bash
    # Copy and paste these lines into your terminal